Oisín: Legends

 The interaction between St. Patrick and Oisín has also been said to be more complicated.
 It is said that they were both angered by their differences.
 St. Patrick attempted to convert Oisín, but Oisín hated St. Patrick's teachings.
 One of the stories of the two involves Oisín fighting a bull for St. Patrick.
 Oisín kills the bull and when St. Patrick comes to see how the results of the fight, Oisín is asleep in the bull's hide.
 In return for killing the bull, Oisín asks to be buried facing the east on Slieve Gullion, Co.
 Armagh.
 It is said that he was buried in the bull's hide on Curran Mountain near Manorhamiltion.

 In the tale Acallam na Senórach (Tales of the Elders), Oisín and his comrade Caílte mac Rónáin survived to the time of Saint Patrick and told the saint the stories of the Fianna.
 This is the source of William Butler Yeats's poem The Wanderings of Oisin.
-In different versions of the story Oisín either defends the Druid faith, or converts to Christianity.
+In different versions of the story Oisín either defends the Druid faith or converts to Christianity.

 The location of the grave site of Oisín is disputed.
 It is rumoured to be in Glenalmond in Perth, Scotland.
 Wordsworth wrote a poem on the subject entitled "Glen-Almain, the Narrow Glen".
 Others say it is located in the Nine Glens of Antrim at a site that has been known for generations as "Oisín's Grave".
 The megalithic court cairn is located on a hillside in Lubitavish, near the Glenann River, outside the village of Cushendall on the North Antrim Coast, and is believed to be the ancient burial place of Oísín.

 Macpherson's Ossian

 Ossian, the narrator and purported author of a series of poems published by James Macpherson in the 1760s, is based on Oisín.
 Macpherson claimed to have translated his poems from ancient sources in the Scottish Gaelic language.
 Macpherson's poems had widespread influence on many writers including Goethe and the young Walter Scott, although their authenticity was widely disputed.
-Modern scholars have demonstrated that Macpherson based his poems on authentic Gaelic ballads, but had adapted them to contemporary sensibilities by altering the original characters and ideas and introduced a great deal of his own.
+Modern scholars have demonstrated that Macpherson based his poems on authentic Gaelic ballads, but had adapted them to contemporary sensibilities by altering the original characters and ideas and introducing a great deal of his own.